 Electricity is all around us in our gadgets and devices, but what is it?
 How do we measure it and how do circuits work.
 We will investigate electrical current, how it flows in circuits and factors and components that can affect it.
 We also explore why some materials are able to conduct electricity and some are not.

-Students will learn about relationships in different ecosystems, human food security and the structure of some unicellular organisms.
+Students will learn about relationships in different ecosystems, human food security.

 Students will explore the difference between chemical and physical changes.
 Students also will learn about the reactions of acids and alkalis.

 Investigating the phenomenon of sound; how does it get to us, how do we humans detect it, why is thunder always after lightning?
 What factors affect how a sound is experienced by us and how fast does it travel in different materials?
 Just some of the questions we aim to investigate.

 The skeleton topic gives an introduction to the structure and functions of the human skeleton and the interaction between the skeleton and muscles.